theautonomy/logback-test/README.md

 * com.test.logback.Test1.java - use the configuration file logback-test.xml found in classpath
 * com.test.logback.Test2.java - programmatically pass in configuration file location
+* com.test.logback.Test3.java - automatically reload logger configuration file upon modification To try this example, you will run Test3 and modify the logback-test3.xml.
+Watch the log result.
+* com.test.logback.Test4.java - override ancestor's logger level but with logger appender additivity.
+* com.test.logback.Test5.java - override ancestor's logger level but without logger appender additivity.

 ## Notes

 * There are 5 log levels in logback and they are: TRACE, DEBUG, INFO, WARN and ERROR
-* Logger level - if a logger is assigned a level, it overrides it parents's level.
+* Logger level - if a logger is assigned a level, it overrides it ancestor's level.
 If a logger is NOT assigned a level, it will inherit the first non-null level in its hierarchy.
 * Logger appender - the output of a log statement of logger L will go to all the appenders in L and its ancestors.
 However, if an ancestor of logger L, say P, has the additivity flag